Practice Lesson 1 of 3

 > The handler is in src/handlers/save.ts.
 Fix it.

-Functions with clear inputs and outputs are perfect:
+Functions with well-defined inputs and outputs minimize ambiguity:

 > Add a function to utils/format.ts that converts dates